Mechsoft-Limited/iniswap-document/products/yield-farming/README.md

 * **LP rewards APR** earned through providing liquidity and;
 * **Farm base rewards APR** earned staking LP Tokens in the Farm.

 Why?
-Because when you stake your LP tokens in a farm to earn CAKE, you're still providing liquidity to the liquidity pool, so you earn LP rewards as well!
+Because when you stake your LP tokens in a farm to earn INI, you're still providing liquidity to the liquidity pool, so you earn LP rewards as well!

 ![](<../../.gitbook/assets/Frame 1.png>)